AntonRusev/fishing-buddies/README.md

 ## About

-### "Social Network" application for fishermen and fisherwomen
+### "Social Network" application for fans of fishing

 The purpose of "Fishing Buddies" is to provide people interested in fishing, with a platform, where they can create, or attend events, and interact with other fishing enthusiasts.